Robert-Cabrera/Emu-Boy/README.md

 ---

 ## Disclaimer:
-This emulator is a hobby project and is not affiliated with or endorsed by Nintendo.
+This emulator is a hobby project, not affiliated with or endorsed by Nintendo, it is open source and licensed under the [MIT License]("LICENSE.md").